-Our checker implements the .NET Common Language Infrastructure (CLI) instruction set specified in [15].
-We allow reordering of operations by (a) requiring all bytecodes to issue in program order and (b) allow certain bytecodes (whose reordering is allowed by the memory model) to complete out-of-order.
-Allowing reorderings according to the .NET memory model involves additional data structures in the state representation of our checker.
+Our checker implements the .NET Common Language Infrastructure (CLI) instruction set specified in [13].
+First we identify the bytecodes corresponding to each operation group in the memory model, namely: read, write, volatile read, volatile write, lock, unlock.
+We then allow re-ordering of operations by (a) requiring all bytecodes to issue in program order and (b) allow certain bytecodes (whose re-ordering is allowed by the memory model) to complete out-of-order.
+Note than any bytecode has a unique operation group so we can always check whether its out-of-order completion is allowed by the .NET memory model.

+Allowing re-orderings according to the .NET memory model involves additional data structures in the state representation of our checker.
 In particular, for each thread we now need to maintain a list of "incomplete" bytecodes - bytecodes which have been issued but have not completed.
 The execution model allows a program thread to either execute its next bytecode or complete one of the incomplete bytecodes.
 We now proceed to elaborate on the state space representation and the reachability analysis.